ikrima/gamedevguide/contents/guides/ue4guide/wip/networking/online-subsystem/Online Subsystem.md

 - Clients C, which communicate with the Matching Server and the connect to the DS based on the info the matching server passes back

-so until M has matched players, the players are not "connected" to the DS or anyone else.
+So until M has matched players, the players are not "connected" to the DS or anyone else.
 As far as I can tell:

 Client: Needs a custom UOnlineSession which has a "loginToMatchingServer()", "BeginMatching()" and such.
 This would interact with our custom IOnlineSessionInterface which would communicate with the M's APIs.
 Q: since I don't care about the platform-specific session things for the client (I will always go through M), do I even need a custom OnlineSessionInterface?